 I. Assistance in any languages other than English and Spanish must be requested 5 days prior to the first election day.
 Interpreters will be available to assist voters who require assistance in Spanish.
-Please contact (213) 485-1360.

 J. A voter may designate another person to assist them in the voting process.
 The person providing the assistance cannot be a candidate in the election.